data-fair/data-fair/doc/pages/functional-presentation/user-management-en.md

 description : User Management
 published: true
 ---

-There are four different roles: User, Contributor, Admin, and Super Admin.
+By default, there are four different roles: User, Contributor, Admin, and Super Admin.

-**Super administrators** of the platform can manage all the organizations and members of the platform.
-They can also configure the data portal and manage periodic processing.
+**Super administrators** of the platform can manage all the organizations, members and all the content of the platform.
+They have the possibility to configure the visualizations available, publish the portals on particular domain names, configure the periodic processing, or define which are the master data sets.
+It is planned to transfer the management of the last two elements to the administrators of the organizations in the near future.

+The other 3 roles are defined by organization: it is for example possible to be *administrator* in one organization and simple *user* in another.

+### Roles and associated permissions

 Organization admins can manage members: